TSX Venture Exchange Stock Maintenance Bulletins

 Finder's Fee:

-Each Finder Warrant is exercisable at $1.15 for a period of two years from the

-Pursuant to Corporate Finance Policy 4.1, Section 1.11(d), the Company issued a news release on August 27, 2020 announcing the closing of the private placement and setting out the expiry dates of the hold period(s).
+Pursuant to Corporate Finance Policy 4.1, Section 1.11(d), the Company will issue a news release announcing the closing of the private placement and setting out the expiry dates of the hold period(s).

 ________________________________________